 My friend, Andrea, has a 3 years old girl.
-She lives in a remote area as her husband is a scientist and his research facility is at a place where you cannot find a single pizza store.
+She lives in a remote area as her husband is a scientist and his research facility is at a place where you can’t find a single pizza store.
 For those who’re feeling sorry for her, she herself bakes better pizza than the leading pizza stores.
 So, she’s all set.

 Let’s see some indoor places where you can shoot your family photos.